 Does this scripture apply only to the widow?
 Would it apply also to the widower?
 Would it apply to the young lady who has never been married?
 To the young man who has never been married?
 Would the widow sin if she married some man who was not a Christian?
 Would the widower sin if he married a woman who was not a Christian?
 The young woman?
 The young man?
 Is there inherent sin in a Christian's being married to a non-Christian?

 Does the New Testament say anything about this matter?
 If a Christian sins in marrying someone who is not a Christian, then how can the sinful situation ever be corrected?
 Is such a marriage still sinful thirty years after the ceremony?
 How would one 'repent' of such a marriage?
 Could one simply say 'I'm sorry,' but continue in the marriage?
 Would separation be necessary?
 Demanded?
 What about preachers who preach that such marriages are sinful, but who perform the ceremonies?
 What about elderships in relationship to such marriages?
 Should they see to it that all persons in such marriages know that they are in sin?
 Should they withdraw fellowship from all persons involved in such marriages?
 What about the Christian young woman who married a non-Christian man (many years ago) and which man is now an elder in the church?
 How is this to be corrected?
 Must she be sorry she married this man?
-Must he be sorry that he married this woman? (via McClish 345).
+Must he be sorry that he married this woman? (via Studies in 1 Corinthians, edited by Dub McClish, p.
+345).

 These are legitimate questions.
-For example, the faithful church in Joplin, MO has elders.
-One of those elders was an unbeliever at the time he married his believing wife.
-No "confession of sin" was ever made by this wife for the "sin" of marrying an unbeliever.
+For example, in the faithful church in Joplin, MO, brother Jim Stockam is an elder of the church.
+At the time he married, his wife was a Christian but he was an unbeliever.
+To my knowledge, no confession was ever made by sister Stockam for the "sin" of marrying an unbeliever.
 Is this marriage sinful?
 Was it ever sinful?
 If it was sinful, but is not sinful now, when did it cease being sinful?
 What needs to be done to "correct" the situation?
-Must the faithful wife confess to the church she is sorry for marrying her faithful husband of fifty years?
-Must he, an elder in the church, confess he is sorry for having married his faithful wife of fifty years?
+Must sister Stockam confess to the church that she is sorry for marrying her faithful husband of fifty years?
+Must he, an elder in the church, confess that he is sorry for having married his faithful wife of fifty years?
 These are legitimate questions if the NT teaches it is sinful for a Christian to marry an unbeliever.